Sunday, March 21, 2010

 I was never a fan of The Tote.
 I admire Bruce Milne as a businessman, but it was not a venue I really enjoyed.
 So I've avoided joining most of the facebook group invitations inundating my inbox in the past few days.
 Stiff biscuits.

 To quote Jay Mie, the creator of the Tote & Hound facebook group, we have lost too many original live music venues.
 The Exford has ditched original live acts (mostly), The Punters Club, Richmond Club has moved into accomodating , Duke Of Windsor, The Ninth Ward, Perseverance and now the Tote.
+And that's what has hit me hardest about this turn of events.
+I'll miss knowing the Tote was there, and admired the employees, barflies and musicians that treated it like it's home.
+But I won't so much miss the venue itself.
+And I'd rather put forward an honest truth.

 As a society, a protest has become more important than the long term cause.
 Fight the cause, join the facebook group.
 It's not enough.
 A colleague pointed out that for every person that has stood up and supported the Tote, had they donated to the cause (or any cause) perhaps we'd be looking at a different state of affairs.